 Vaccinations have now moved beyond the original target of people in Tiers 1-9 (the over-50s and clinically vulnerable).

-If you are aged 30 and over you can visit the NHS National Booking Service or call 119 to book your first dose appointment, or book an appointment locally at: https://covid.nhsbookings.com/gmpcn
+If you are aged 40 and over you can visit the $\underline{\text{NHS National Booking Service}}$ or call 119 to book your first dose appointment.

 Remember: